Code-Institute-Submissions/MSP-10/TESTING.md

 </details>

 ### Exploratory Test Session Goals
+* I want to confirm the inital landing page loads correctly
+* I want to confirm the Policies page loads correctly
+* I want to confirm the Navigation bar has been updated for the landing page and policies pages
 * I want to confirm that the base templates load as expected
 * I want to confirm that all User Stories are done to my satisfaction
 * I want to identify any edge cases